Enough of this smoke. I’m outta here

 The second bit of trouble was of my own making.
 I was able to book a second night at the same hotel that I’d booked for the tenth.
 However, when I entered the address in my phone’s GPS, I input the wrong quadrant in Calgary so it dutifully guided me to 1847 18th Street, NW when I needed it to take me to 1847 18th Street, NE.
 Including my trouble at the border, a stop for lunch, and getting lost, my expected four hour drive took nearly six.
 I checked into the hotel, meditated myself into a nap and, when I woke, looked for a place to eat dinner.
 I found a nearby Indian Sri Lankan fusion restaurant and ate too much.
 (I think I had the veggie pakora and the chicken kothu parantha.)

-With the itinerary change, I’ll have much more of a chance to wander around Calgary than I expected.
+With the itinerary change, I’ll have much more of a chance to wander around Calgary than I expected and my report on that wandering follows in the the upcoming posts.

 This entry was posted in Western U.S. and Canada August and September 2017.
 Bookmark the permalink.